chriskiehl/ArgDoc/README.md

 * Generate  documentation in `Markdown` or `HTML`.
 * Has detailed, ready-made instructions non-techie end-users. (enable with the `noob` flag).

 ArgDoc came to be when I started freelancing building one-off scripts for clients.
-The documentation needed to be gentle, friendly, pretty, and above all else non-techie freindly.
-So, detailed instructions on the basics of command line programs can be inculded in the documentation.
+The documentation needed to be gentle, friendly, non-ugly, and above all else non-techie freindly.
+So, with those needs in mind, I added an option for including detailed instructions on the basic "how to" of command line programs.
+It answers questions such as "what is a flag," and "How do I run this."
+Basic stuff to get someone unfamiliar with the command line up and running.

 Requirements
 ----------